plymouth-neuroimaging/abstractstudy.github.io/pages/optout.md

-If you would like to opt-out of ABSTRACT  please send an email to [plh-tr.researchdataoptout@nhs.net](mailto:plh-tr.researchdataoptout@nhs.net?subject=Opt-out) containing the following information:
+If you would like to opt-out of ABSTRACT or if you already opt-out but want to opt-in ABSTRACT, please send an email to [plh-tr.researchdataoptout@nhs.net](mailto:plh-tr.researchdataoptout@nhs.net?subject=Opt-out) containing the following information:

+- Choose opt-out or opt-in

 - Name